TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 Insulated Gate Bipolar Transistors (IGBTs) are chosen for the induction heater power board due to their superior performance in medium-to-high power applications, where both high voltage and current handling are required.
 They provide a strong balance between conduction efficiency and switching losses, offering reliable operation at moderate frequencies typical of induction heating systems.
 Additionally, IGBTs exhibit robust thermal characteristics, high ruggedness under transient conditions, and a favorable cost-to-performance ratio compared to MOSFETs or BJTs.
 These characteristics make them the optimal choice for achieving efficient energy transfer, stable operation, and long-term durability in induction heating environments.

-### Electronic Housing System
-The housing needs to be splash resistant so the options are a typical electrical Box or a custom housing.
-The electrical Box would be simpler to implement.

 ### Coil Configuration

 Lochinvar specified that the controller shall heat the pipe using an induction coil wrapped around the pipe.